-Panasonic Lumix DMC-GF1 Comparative Crops
+Panasonic Lumix DMC-GF1 Samples

 The Panasonic Lumix DMC-GF1 fits somewhere between a fixed-lens camera and a DSLR.
 It has a much larger sensor than the former and is much smaller than the latter.
 Image quality should be closer to a DSLR and can be seen from the 100% crops below.
 The same image was taken with fixed ISO on each camera at each of the GF1's ISO settings.
 The remaining settings were left on automatic.